storpool/storpool-cloudstack-integration/README.md

 ## Build, Install, Setup

+### Build

-### Build: go to the source directory and run: mvn -Pdeveloper -DskipTests install
+Go to the source directory and run:

+    mvn -Pdeveloper -DskipTests install

 The resulting jar file is located in the target/ subdirectory.